What is the specialization Economics Core about?

 Recommended Course of Studies

-Students who want to achieve expert knowledge in economics should study both Core + Fields (40 ECTS).
+Students who want to achieve expert knowledge in economics should study both Economics Core + Economics Fields (40 ECTS)

 This course covers advanced topics in microeconomic theory, including: General equilibrium (exchange and production); Externalities, Uncertainty (risk-aversion); Externalities and Public Goods, Asymmetric Information (moral hazard and adverse selection).

-After completing this course, students will have gained the analytical and methodological skills to understand and address more advanced microeconomic questions and problems.
-They will understand: 1) how different markets interact with each other in general equilibrium models; 2) the several ways in which the violation of the perfect market assumption (i.e., market failures) affects market outcomes; 3) how uncertainty plays into the model of economic behavior.
+After completing the course, students have gained the analytical and methodological skills to understand and address more advanced microeconomic questions and problems.
+They understand: 1) how different markets interact with each other in general equilibrium models; 2) the several ways in which the violation of the perfect market assumption (i.e., market failures) affects market outcomes; 3) how uncertainty plays into the model of economic behavior.

 Course II: Econometrics I